Greening Our Campuses

 Illinois Campus Sustainability Compact

 The Illinois Campus Sustainability Compact outlines environmental goals that public and private colleges and universities may adopt on their campuses.
-Oakton has committed to reaching the Silver Level by 2015, which includes setting measurable sustainability objectives with realistic timelines in areas such as: energy consumption, water use, storm water runoff, vehicle use, local food purchases, paper use, habitat preservation, and greenhouse gas emissions; and implementing sustainability best practices in green purchasing, hosting community events focused on sustainable action, and greening our curricula.
+Oakton has committed to reaching the Silver Level by 2015, which includes setting measurable sustainability objectives with realistic timelines and implementing sustainability best practices.
 In September 2014, the College was recognized for reaching the Bronze Level at the annual Governor’s Sustainability Awards ceremony.

 - Green classes.

 - Completed in 2010, Oakton’s community gardens at both campuses are examples of small, sustainable agriculture, offering a place for learning and community.
 Each garden includes 15 4’ x 12’ plots, framed with a long-lasting wood substitute.
 Garden produce goes home with volunteers or is donated to food pantries and community centers.

 - Oakton celebrates Earth Day each year with speakers, recycling campaigns, forest preserve and community garden clean up, and displays.

 - The College received a Native Landscaping and Conservation Award from U.S. Environmental Protection Agency and Chicago Wilderness in 2010 for restoring 50 acres of woodland and reconstructing seven acres of grassland.

 - Oakton received $49,155 from Commonwealth Edison for agreeing to reduce the College’s electricity use during summer “brown outs."

 - Adopt-a-tree Program enhanced the arboretum around the lake.